- Fireplace Installation/

 2. Blonde wood and terrazzo

 Sometimes a masonry fireplace can seem a little cold.
-So choosing a wooden fireplace surround can be a good option to generate a sense of warmth even when the fire isn’t on.
-Here, a black fireplace contrasts beautifully with a light palette of white paint and pale timber.
-And the slab of terrazzo adds lovely texture.
+Choosing a wooden fireplace surround can be a good option to generate a sense of warmth even when the fire isn't on.
+A black fireplace contrasts beautifully with a light palette of white paint and pale timber.
+A slab of terrazzo also adds a lovely texture.

 3. Supersize it

-There’s a current trend towards oversized, sculptural surrounds.
-Especially those using so-called ‘honest’ or authentic materials like steel, concrete and stone.
-Here, stacked stone creates a powerful centrepiece for this modern living room.
+When it comes to modern fireplace ideas, there's a current trend towards oversized, sculptural surrounds.
+You’ll find so-called ‘honest' or authentic materials like steel, concrete, and stone.
+Stacked stone creates a powerful centrepiece for a modern living room.
 It contrasts beautifully with the light colour palette and tactile soft furnishings.

-One of the things people love about wood-fuelled fireplaces is the fact that a woodstack can become a very pleasing design feature in itself.
-But even if you go with a gas fireplace, you might still choose to install a woodstack purely for aesthetic purposes and to generate those cosy vibes.
+One of the things people love about wood-fuelled fireplaces is the fact that a wood stack can become a pleasing design feature in itself.
+Even if you go with a gas fireplace, you might still choose to install a wood stack purely for aesthetic purposes and to generate those cosy vibes.